A bible study on 1 Corinthians 13

 Now read 1 Corinthians 13 as a group.

-1. Verses 4 to 6 in this chapter list a series of things that agape is and is not.
+Questions1.
+Verses 4 to 6 in this chapter list a series of things that agape is and is not.
 Ask the group to create two lists – a list of things that God’s love is, and is not.

 At the end of this exercise, your list should look similar to this:-

-Love ISLove IS NOT
+Love IS | Love IS NOT |

-happy with the truth
+patient kind happy with the truth protective persevering trusting hoping |

 2. Now go round the group and ask for one attribute that each person would like more of (and why) from the “Love IS” list